29 September 2023

 Now, you have an understanding of the basics of Amazon PPC Campaign Budget, here are some factors to take into account when deciding the budgets for your campaigns.

 Learning about your ideal ACOS is the phase that you should start before creating any campaign.
-ACOS is the advertising cost of sale, it is basically how much cost you can afford advertising your product.
-Your ideal ACOS is calculated after knowing your product cost, FBA fees, taxes, etc.
+ACOS is the advertising cost of sale.
+It is basically how much cost you can afford advertising your product.
+You can calculate your ideal ACOS using your product cost, FBA fees, taxes, etc.

 When the ACOS is higher for any ad campaign, it tends to be less profitable because we are spending more to generate a single sale.
 If the ACOS for any ad campaign is low, the campaign should be more profitable as we spend less money to generate a sale.